Managing arthritis in dogs and other small animals

 Treatment will often include manual therapy such as massage, stretching and mobilisation.
 You may be shown how to do some of these techniques at home so that the effects of physiotherapy treatment can be prolonged, and results can be seen faster.

-Therapeutic laser, heat therapy, ultrasound and muscle stimulation may also be used.
+Electrotherapies such as therapeutic laser, heat therapy, ultrasound and muscle stimulation may also be used.
 Some of these therapies can be used at home too.

 Therapeutic exercise may be prescribed.
 It will be tailored to you and your animal so that it is achievable and easy to fit into your normal routine.